Ravbug/MouseCapture/README.md

 # MouseCapture

 Have you ever had difficulty screensharing multiple displays while videoconferencing?
-No longer!
+Then this is the app for you!

-This simple app displays inside its window the display your mouse is currently on, automatically switching as you use your computer.
-Simply share the window in your videoconferencing app and never manually switch screens again!
+This simple app mirrors the display your mouse is currently on, automatically switching as you use your computer.
+Simply share this app's window in your videoconferencing app and never manually switch screens again!

 ## Building
 - macOS